Yihan-Chen-Linguistics/portfolio/_posts/2023-02-05-Sublexical processing.md

 ---
-title: "SUblexical processing of Chinese-English bilinguals"
+title: "The Hidden Impact of Native Language on Bilingual Word Processing"
 layout: post
 ---

 <img src="github portfolio/bilingual.png" width="200">

 **Background:**
   Previous studies have shown that bilinguals activate both of their languages in a non-selective manner.
 This co-activation has been demonstrated even while bilinguals process words only in the second language (Thierry & Wu, 2007).
-It is debatable whether this co-activation can extend to the sub-lexical level (Chen & Perfetti, 2021).
+However, it remains unclear whether this activation also applies to smaller components of words, such as parts of characters/words.(Chen & Perfetti, 2021).

 **Basic Chinese:**

+Chinese characters are formed by joining together a meaning radical and a sound element.
+For instance, the word 湖 /hú/ ‘lake’ is composed of the meaning radical 氵that means ‘water’ and a sound element 胡 /hú/.
+Critically, the meaning radical 氵‘water’ can be found in other water-related words, such as 河 ‘river’, 海 ‘sea’, 汤 ‘soup’, etc.

+Although semantic radicals are a very prominent feature of the Chinese writing system, the meaning of the radical may not always match the meaning of the whole word.
+For example, 法 ‘law’ has nothing to do with water, but it still contains the radi-cal 氵‘water’.
+This difference provides a good opportunity to study sub-lexical processing in written language.

 <img src="github portfolio/Chinese.png" width="150">